Tristan-Technologies/EASem2Help/Python_Code_and_Reviews/Main_Python.md

 #### Python Programming
 Read our team's review for programming in the Python Language!
-Our Mobile Solar Energy system will use Python in its controller unit :)
+Our UGV will use (Micro)Python in its controller unit :)

 [Link to Tristan's Review](https://github.com/Tristan-Technologies/EASem2Help/blob/master/Python_Code_and_Reviews/Reviews/python%20stuff.md)